laingdk/Moon/_posts/2017-05-07-kendrick-lamar-data-science.md

         mutate(word = factor(word, levels = rev(unique(word))))
 ```

-Below you can see the words with the highest tf-idf for each album:
+<a name="link5"></a> Below you can see the words with the highest tf-idf for each album:

 ![Representative words across Kendrick Lamar's discography](../assets/img/kendrick/album_top_words.png)